hrbonz/django-flexisettings/README.md

 Path to the site root, everything that should not be tracked in a VCS but is still part of your website.
 For example, the `MEDIA_ROOT` folder should reside in the site root.
+This path defaults to `FLEX_PROJECT_ROOT`.

 ### FLEXI\_PROJECT\_ROOT

 Path to the django project, basically everything that should be tracked in a VCS.
+This path defaults to the `dirname()` of the settings folder.

 # Example configuration